Habitat Restoration

 What is Earth Discovery Institute doing to restore native habitats?

 EDI partners with federal and state land management agencies, as well as with private land conservancies to restore native habitats on conserved lands.
 We provide both technical expertise and a community volunteer labor force (you!).
-EDI engages volunteers from communities throughout San Diego County to participate in restoration projects, either weekly events or one-time events.
+EDI engages volunteers from communities throughout San Diego County to participate in restoration projects through both recurring, and one-time events.
 Projects include invasive species management, seed collection and processing for future dispersal, and sowing or planting native plant species.

 El Monte Project